jrhub/regnet/cran-comments.md

 * All revdep maintainers were notified of the release on RELEASE DATE.

 ## new version
-This is a update.
-We found several severe problmes in the description section and list of authors.
+This is an update.
+We found several severe problems in the description section and list of authors.
-In this version I have:
+In this version, I have:
-* re-wrritten the Description field and list of authors.
+* re-written the Description field and list of authors.

 The DESCRIPTION is the only place has been changed.